hardiktheprogrammer/lauracarballo.com/data/2020-October-15-Data-Fetching-with-React-Hooks.md

 ## useEffect vs. Class components

 For those making the switch from class components, it is easier to understand the process behind the mounting, updating and rendering of each component.
-But for the code newbies (like me) learning React through hooks, reading about the lifecycle of components may seem rare.
+But for the code newbies (like me) learning React through hooks, reading about the lifecycle of components may seem confusing.
 However, I think that understanding class components when running side effects can be very useful, especially for debugging.

 I won’t be covering much on class components, just some basic information that helped me understand the code behind the ‘useEffect’ hook.

-On one hand, when using class components, React divides the life of a component into three stages: mounting (component is inserted in the DOM), updating (changing its state) and unmounting (removing it from the DOM).
+On one hand, when using class components, React divides the life of a component into three stages: mounting (component is inserted in the DOM), updating (its state or props change) and unmounting (removing it from the DOM).

 On the other hand, functional components do not differentiate between each of the component’s life cycles anymore and combine all of these side effects into one hook, the useEffect.